microsoft/WhatTheHack/020-LinuxFundamentals/Student/Challenge-04.md

 2. Show the last 5 lines of `/etc/crontab`
 3. Validate if the content of the file `count.log` was created as expected
 4. Check if the file `count.bkp` was created
-5. Chec if the file `cat-count.log` was created
+5. Check if the file `cat-count.log` was created
 6. Confirm if you can see the content of the file `cat-count.log` in reverse order
 7. Validate if you was able to see the content of the file `/etc/selinux/semanage.conf` paged
 8. Check if you can see the biggest file in `/var/log` at the top of the list